McGill University, MArch

 Bernardo has traveled and lived abroad in France, England, and Ethiopia and believes this diverse experience has broadened his perspective of how timeless spaces have been built in different traditions.

-For the past five years, he has had his own practice in Guadalajara, Mexico where his studio’s work has been nominated for awards both in Mexico and the US.
+He had his own practice in Guadalajara, Mexico and his work has been nominated for awards both in Mexico and the US.

 Bernardo is inspired by the history and culture of places and how that influences the built environment.